 Can I ride on the motorway?

 Electric motorbikes can go on the motorways in Europe as long as they go fast enough to safely stay keep up in traffic.
-This means it would be OK, for example, to use our Type 601 that goes 100km/h.
+This means it would be OK, for example, to use our Type 601 if 90-100km/h suffices.
+Typically this is only urban motorways.

 How do I charge?